opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 ### 2019.07.10 - w6 (wednesday)

 - tried repairing both Prusa printers
-  - bottom Prusa has mintemp error -> nozzle thermister not connected
+  - bottom Prusa has **mintemp error** -> nozzle **thermister** not connected
   - top Prusa: a part of filament god compressed and it's diameter augmented.
 It is stuck at the entry of the head.
 Not possible to load new filament
-- installed Ultimaker Cura to start printing corners, but the model is just too high -> the soft wouldn't slice
+- installed Ultimaker Cura to start printing corners, but the model is just too high -> the software wouldn't slice
 - the repair of the bottom prusa failed because the temperature probe is stuck.
 I wasn't able to take it out after removing the necessary screws.
 I suppose it is caused by the plastic that is spread all over the head.
 I tried melting it using the heat gun for soldering, but it didn't work.
 - soldered 3 distance module mother boards

+### 2019.07.15 - w7

+- problem: How to verify the electrical connections of the distance sensors on the mother boards?
+- split corner part into two to print it on the Renkforce printers
+- tried printing corner 2parts on the black PLA Renkforce
+- update top, bottom and side in Fusion360 before laser cutting